repkakkk/PyMDT/README.md

 # JupyterMDT

-This is a fork of PyMDT repository by [Sylvain Martin] (https://github.com/symartin)
+This is a fork of PyMDT repository by [Sylvain Martin](https://github.com/symartin)

 It can read MDT-files, make simple processing of frames and create quick .docx and .html digests

+Basic example can be found in '''mdt_processing_example_01.ipynb'''

 # PyMDT Readme